Marketing campaign deliveries

 Deliveries can be created via the campaign dashboard, a campaign workflow or directly via the overview of deliveries.

 To create a delivery linked to a campaign, click the Add a delivery link in the campaign dashboard.

-The suggested configurations are suited to the different types of delivery (direct mail, email, mobile channels, fax, or telephone).
+The suggested configurations are suited to the different types of delivery: direct mail, email, mobile channels.

 For more on creating and configuring deliveries, refer to the Sending Messages section.

 For each delivery, the campaign manager will define:

 - The control group.
 For more on this, refer to Defining a control group .